devuri/rdx-release-deployer-action/README.md

 - **Boolean Flags**: These control whether specific steps in the workflow are executed.
 - **Files to Upload to Release**: Specifies the files to be uploaded as release assets.

 In this example, the workflow triggers on closed pull requests and can also be manually triggered via the GitHub Actions tab.
-It uses the `google-github-actions/release-please-action` to manage releases and then runs the custom deployer action if releases are created.
+It uses the `googleapis/release-please-action` to [manage releases](https://github.com/googleapis/release-please-action) and then runs the custom deployer action if releases are created.

 ## Important Note